-- (i) The areas located within the Apartment Precinct of the Waikiki Special District mauka of Kuhio Avenue, as designated in Figure 21-5.1; - (ii) The areas located within the A-1 low-density apartment zoning district and the A-2 medium-density apartment zoning district situated in close proximity to the Ko Olina Resort, as designated in Figure 21-5.2; and - (iii) The area located within the A-1 low-density apartment zoning district situated in close proximity to the Turtle Bay Resort, as designated in Figure 21-5.3.
+- (a) Bed and breakfast home; Transient vacation unit standards. - (1) Permitted districts: Bed and breakfast homes and transient vacation units are permitted in the following areas: - (A) The areas located within the Apartment Precinct of the Waikiki Special District mauka of Kuhio Avenue, as designated in Figure 21-5.1; - (B) The areas located within the A-1 low-density apartment zoning district and the A-2 medium-density apartment zoning district situated in close proximity to the Ko Olina Resort, as designated in Figure 21-5.2; and - (C) The area located within the A-1 low-density apartment zoning district situated in close proximity to the Turtle Bay Resort, as designated in Figure 21-5.3.

-Figure 21-5.1

-Bed and Breakfast Homes and Transient Vacation Units

-Permitted Areas - Waikiki Special District Mauka of Kuhio Avenue
+Figure 21-5.1 Bed and Breakfast Homes and Transient Vacation Units Permitted Areas - Waikiki Special District Mauka of Kuhio Avenue

-Figure 21-5.2

-Bed and Breakfast Homes and Transient Vacation Units

-Permitted Areas - Close Proximity to the Ko Olina Resort
+Figure 21-5.2 Bed and Breakfast Homes and Transient Vacation Units Permitted Areas - Close Proximity to the Ko Olina Resort

-Figure 21-5.3

-Bed and Breakfast Homes and Transient Vacation Units

-Permitted Areas - Close Proximity to the Turtle Bay Resort
+Figure 21-5.3 Bed and Breakfast Homes and Transient Vacation Units Permitted Areas - Close Proximity to the Turtle Bay Resort

-- (B) Requirements: The following standards and requirements apply to bed and breakfast homes and transient vacation units; provided that bed and breakfast homes operating under valid nonconforming use certificates pursuant to Section 21-4.110-2, or transient vacation units operating under a valid nonconforming use certificate pursuant to Section 21-4.110-1 need only comply with subdivision (3): - (i) Registration: - (aa) The owner or operator of a bed and breakfast home or transient vacation unit shall register the bed and breakfast home or transient vacation unit with the department on a form prescribed by the director, and submit the following in the initial application for registration: - (AA) A title report for the subject property that has been issued or updated within 30 days prior to its submission, and identifies all persons owning an interest in the property; - (BB) A valid current State of Hawaii general excise tax license, transient accommodations tax license, and city transient accommodations tax license for the subject property; - (CC) For a bed and breakfast home, evidence of a real property tax home exemption for the subject property, and evidence that the applicant has a minimum 50 percent ownership interest in the subject property; - (DD) An initial registration fee of \$1,000 for the bed and breakfast home or transient vacation unit; - (EE) Evidence that the use as a bed and breakfast home or transient vacation unit is covered by an insurance carrier for the subject property, pursuant to subdivision (3)(B)(iii)(dd);
+- (2) Requirements: The following standards and requirements apply to bed and breakfast homes and transient vacation units; provided that bed and breakfast homes operating under valid nonconforming use certificates pursuant to Section 21-4.110-2, or transient vacation units operating under a valid nonconforming use certificate pursuant to Section 21-4.110-1 need only comply with paragraph (C): - (A) Registration: - (i) The owner or operator of a bed and breakfast home or transient vacation unit shall register the bed and breakfast home or transient vacation unit with the department on a form prescribed by the director, and submit the following in the initial application for registration: - (aa) A title report for the subject property that has been issued or updated within 30 days prior to its submission, and identifies all persons owning an interest in the property; - (bb) A valid current State of Hawaii general excise tax license, transient accommodations tax license, and city transient accommodations tax license for the subject property; - (cc) For a bed and breakfast home, evidence of a real property tax home exemption for the subject property, and evidence that the applicant has a minimum 50 percent ownership interest in the subject property; - (dd) An initial registration fee of \$1,000 for the bed and breakfast home or transient vacation unit; - (ee) Evidence that the use as a bed and breakfast home or transient vacation unit is covered by an insurance carrier for the subject property, pursuant to subdivision (3)(B)(iii)(dd); - (ff) Confirmation that the bed and breakfast home or transient vacation unit is permitted by any applicable homeowners association, apartment owners association, or condominium property regime articles, by-laws, and house rules;